Normal Distribution and Normality

 Normality

-Not all distributions with a “bell” shape are normal distributions, so we need to check whether the data are normally distributed.
+Not all distributions with a “bell” shape are normal, so we need to check whether the data are normally distributed.
 To do so, we should run a normality test.
 There are different normality tests available.

 - Anderson-Darling test